IJA-5/Archival-Resilience--Keeping-Time/README.md

 # <a name="ARTEFACT"></a> 1.
 ARTEFACT

-*This artefact is an orange flip-alarm clock that was possibly handed out by the NVV union in between 1950 and 1974.
-There is a chance that this item was given to the NVV members at the time as some sort of gift, however this is speculation rather than known facts.*
+*This artefact is an orange colored, flip-alarm clock that was possibly handed out by the NVV union in between 1950 and 1974.
+There is a chance that this item was given to the NVV members at the time as some sort of gift, however this is speculation rather than known facts.
+All that is certain, that it was to keep the time of the NVV workers*

 <details>
   <summary> ARTEFACT IISG LINK - IISG </summary>